 Learn rock craft with the pros.
 Spend four days at the world famous City of Rocks National Reserve learning the skills you need to go beyond top-roping to multi-pitch and lead climbing.
-We will meet at Community School at 7 a.m. on Monday, July 16 and return by 7 p.m. on Thursday, July 19.
+We will meet at Community School at 7 a.m. on Monday, July 9 and return by 7 p.m. on Thursday, July 12.
 Open to ages 12-18.

 - $550 (includes all climbing gear, food, transportation, instruction and supervision)

 - For additional information, please contact Rob Landis at the Community School (208.622.3960, ext.
 121)

 White Otter Outdoor Adventures invites you to spend four days learning to whitewater kayak safely and competently on Idaho's Salmon River.
 American Canoe Association certified White Water Instructor and Swift Boat Technician, Elliot Jacobs, and the staff at White Otter Outfitters lead this exciting trip.
 We'll meet at 8 a.m. on Monday, July 23 at Community School in Sun Valley and then drive north to White Otter Headquarters in Sunbeam, Idaho, on the Salmon River.
 We'll spend the next four days and three nights learning the skill and art of whitewater kayaking.
 The class will camp together at Sunbeam.
 We will return to the Community School by 6pm on Thursday, July 26th.
 Open to kids ages 12-18.
 No experience necessary.
 Enrollment limited to 12.